 Popular Hybrid strains in North American include:

 - Blue Dream: This hybrid has proven to be a hit with users across North America, with many reporting feelings of happiness, relaxation, euphoria, and creativity.

-- GSC: Native to California, GSC is a dark horse that has come out of nowhere to become a favorite with users.
+- GSC: Native to California, GSC is a dark horse that has come out of nowhere to become a favourite with users.
 You can expect feelings of happiness, relaxation, creativity, and euphoria.

 - OG Kush: It’s called OG for a reason.
-This is a user favorite from way back.
+This is a user favourite from way back.
 Expect to feel relaxed, happy, uplifted and hungry